sulu/sulu-docs/cookbook/smart-content-data-provider.rst

 .. note::

     If you return an image within the `getImage` function it will be displayed in the admin ui.
-You should be sure that the image is not bigger that 50x50.
+You should be sure that the image is not bigger than 50x50.

 3. DataProvider
 ~~~~~~~~~~~~~~~

-Also the DataProvider is mostly abstracted by the SmartContent Component.
-The
+The DataProvider is mostly abstracted by the SmartContent component.
+For further
-optimize in the configuration you can disable or enable the form-elements to
+optimization, you can disable or enable the form-elements in the configuration
-avoid filtering for that values.
+to avoid filtering for these values.

 .. code-block:: php